earlycodetech/facep/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 TODO
+1. changes author from to uid
-1. Disable delete and update on feeds - for posts not made by authenticated
+2. Disable delete and update on feeds - for posts not made by authenticated
-2. Show time post was updated
+3. Show time post was updated
-3. Add comments to posts/show comments of a post
+4. Add comments to posts/show comments of a post